sheepsy90/django-db-prefix/README.md

 Project goal
 ------------

-Allow specification of a global, per-app or per-model database table name prefix.
+Allow specification of a global database table name prefix.

 Reason for the project
 ----------------------